JunimoHost/junimohost-docs/docs/faq.md

 ### Where are servers hosted?

-Servers are currently hosted on Google Cloud in the zone us-central-1.
-We are in the process of changing our architecture to a hybrid environment where we have servers on both Google Cloud and our own data centers.
-We would like to add more locations later on.
+Fremont, California.
+We plan to add more locations in the future.